 30-31 July 1965: Performs a concert of Weill songs at the Sporthalle in Cologne.

 May 1966: Tapes a one-hour program, “The World of Kurt Weill,” with George Voskovec and others, for broadcast later on WGBH in Boston.

 Summer 1966: Harold Prince offers Lenya the part of Fräulein Schneider in the Kander-Ebb-Masteroff musical Cabaret, which she accepts.

 30 August 1966: Broadcast of “Interregnum” on New York’s WNDT (Channel 13).
 Lenya narrates the program about George Grosz and Germany between the wars.
 The program was made in 1960 in both English and German versions.

 7 October 1966: Broadcast of Ten Blocks on the Camino Real, an adaptation of Tennessee Williams’s play, on National Educational Television.
 Lenya plays the Gypsy, a fortuneteller.

-20 November 1966: Plays Fräulein Schneider in the world premiere of the musical Cabaret by Joe Masteroff, John Kander, and Fred Ebb, at the Broadhurst Theatre on Broadway, directed by Harold Prince.
+20 November 1966: Plays Fräulein Schneider in the premiere of the musical Cabaret by Joe Masteroff, John Kander, and Fred Ebb, at the Broadhurst Theatre on Broadway, directed by Harold Prince.
 She remains in the cast for most of the three-year run and is nominated for a Tony Award (Best Actress in a Musical) in 1967, though she loses to Barbara Harris from The Apple Tree.
 Cabaret wins eight Tonys overall.

 27 September 1968: Transfers the American rights in most of Weill’s music to The Richmond Organization and receives an advance of $250,000.